kasiakalemba/kasiakalemba/README.md

 # Hi there 👋
 I'm Kasia.
-I'm a researcher and data scientist.
+I'm a basic science researcher and data scientist.
 I like to explore the world too :earth_americas:

 ## My Toolbox :toolbox:
 ### Languages